Adleer Group

 Latest News »

-ADTC-950 INTELLIGENT DRY BLOCK TEMPERATURE CALIBRATOR ADFC-1000 plus High-Precision Multifunctional Process Calibrator ADPC-800 Series process calibrator Adleer ADTC-750 Series Temperature Calibrator
+ADTC-950 INTELLIGENT DRY BLOCK TEMPERATURE CALIBRATOR ADFC-1000 plus High-Precision Multifunctional Process Calibrator ADPC-800 Series process calibrator ADTC-750 Series Temperature Calibrator

 Calibration is the act of comparing a device under test (DUT) of an unknown value with a reference standard of a known value.
 A person typically performs a calibration to determine the error or verify the accuracy of the DUT’s unknown value.